OwlH-net/OwlH-Documentation/source/main/OwlHClient.rst

 Be sure to update the parameters properly.

-* **Collector IP** - is you OwlH Node or OwlH Master IP that is running the STAP socket-to-network service
+:Collector IP: Is your OwlH Node or OwlH Master IP that is running the STAP socket-to-network service
-* **Collector Port** - is the port on OwlH StAP service side
+:Collector Port: Is the port on OwlH StAP service side
-* **Cert** - is deployed and build with the sh script when installing client. feel free to change as needed.
+:Cert: Is deployed and build with the sh script when installing client. feel free to change as needed.
-* **BPF** - Please, take care here. as you are forwarding traffic from a host to a different one, you can create a loop or kill your network if forwarding is not right filtered. minimum filtering must include STAP service ports like in the picture
+:BPF: Please, take care here. as you are forwarding traffic from a host to a different one, you can create a loop or kill your network if forwarding is not right filtered. minimum filtering must include STAP service ports like in the picture
-* **Include Interfaces** - This parameter allows you to define which interfaces client must listen to. current configuration will manage enX (en0, en1, en2 etc) as well as ethX (eth0, eth1, eth2 etc).
+:Include Interfaces: This parameter allows you to define which interfaces client must listen to. current configuration will manage enX (en0, en1, en2 etc) as well as ethX (eth0, eth1, eth2 etc).
 A log file for each interface will be created.
-* **Exclude Interfaces** - lets suppose you don't want to listen to en1 as per our previous sample, then you can include here en1 as an interface to exclude.
+:Exclude Interfaces: Lets suppose you don't want to listen to en1 as per our previous sample, then you can include here en1 as an interface to exclude.
-* **Include Nets** - You will also able to filter what interfaces to listen by identifying with ip and network has the interface defined.
+:Include Nets: You will also able to filter what interfaces to listen by identifying with ip and network has the interface defined.
 0.0.0.0/0 means that any ip is allowed.
-* **Exclude IPs** - again you can stop collecting from interfaces that will include the excluded ip.
+:Exclude IPs: Again, you can stop collecting from interfaces that will include the excluded ip.
-* **Wait Time** - Time between checks in minutes. if you do a configuration change, Client will restart as needed with the new configuration.
-If client went down or connection is lost because OwlH Stap service is done for a while, Client will try to reconnect each 'wait time'
+:Wait Time: Time between checks in minutes. if you do a configuration change, Client will restart as needed with the new configuration.
+If client went down or connection is lost because OwlH STAP service is done for a while, Client will try to reconnect each 'wait time'